 Keep Cleaning Supplies Within Reach

 Keep homemade bathroom cleaner and a sponge under the bathroom sink and kitchen cleaner within easy reach of the stove so you can clean up messes as they happen.
 It only takes a minute or two to clean up a quick mess and will reduce how often you need to do a thorough cleaning.
-And this will help to keep your house clean during the holidays.
+Use this holiday tip to keep your house clean when your family visits.

 Make Your Bed When You Get Up

 If you make the bed first thing in the morning, your bedroom will be tidier and you’ll kick-start your productivity level.
 And it will also be harder to crawl back into bed and put off chores!
 Try these tricks to speed clean the bedroom.

 Once a day, spray down the shower with all-purpose cleaner and give it a quick wipe down.
 You’ll have to do a deep clean during the holidays less often if you give your shower a quick spray and rinse each day.

 Check the Fridge